MartinaP87/yoga_with_carmen/README.md

                 }
             }</td>
 <td>If the date of the yoga class is equal to the date displayed on the table, it adds the class of the date
-on the table to the yoga class title.This will make sure that our class will sit in the right column.</td>
+on the table to the yoga class title.
+This will make sure that our class will sit in the right column.</td>
 <td>Yes</td>
 </tr>
 <tr>